**CV Joint Repair**

 **What Exactly Are CV Boots?**

-CV boots are protective rubber or plastic components that cover the CV axle.
-Their job is to provide protection from bumps on the road.
-With constant use, the flexible rubber fatigues over time.
-Ultimately wearing down, the rubber cracks and allows the lubricant out and dirt and moisture in.
-Morgan's Auto Repair offers free brake inspections, which is the perfect time to also inspect CV boots.
+CV boots are protective rubber or plastic components that shield the CV axle, designed to guard it against the bumps and impacts encountered on the road.
+With regular use, the flexible rubber deteriorates over time, resulting in cracks that let lubricants escape while permitting dirt and moisture to infiltrate.
+Morgan's Auto Repair offers complimentary brake inspections, making it a perfect opportunity to also evaluate your CV boots.